 “Hell no!
 You're the curious one!”

-It can be seen in many ways, this one-man-army of incompetence, resilience and dumb-ass reluctant heroics of Ash's.
+It can be seen in many ways this evolution of Ash into a one-man-army of incompetence, resilience and dumb-ass reluctant heroics.
 Cinema has a long tradition of pitching Johnny-Everyman into outlandish experiences and situations.
-From Taylor in the original Planet Of The Apes to Sam in the new Transformers movie, we have run, fought, screamed and giggled through many unforeseen scenarios, but Campbell's Ash is, without a doubt, the ultimate geek-goofball-cum-saviour.
+From Taylor in the original Planet Of The Apes to Sam in Transformers, we have run, fought, screamed and giggled through many unforeseen scenarios, but Campbell's Ash is, without a doubt, the ultimate geek-goofball-cum-champion.
 From working in a hardware store to becoming a time-travelling demon-battler, Ash survives only by virtue of having the strongest chin in the world and, frankly, nothing more.
 It certainly isn't his common-sense, his physical skills or his cunning that gets him through one grisly scrape after another.
-Ash survives only by re-acting to his immediate predicament, not by any semblance of a plan or working towards the bigger picture.
-This isn't John McClane, who has abilities, determination and other issues - hostage wife/daughter etc - that help make him the hero of the hour.
+Ash survives only by re-acting to his immediate predicament, not by any semblance of a plan or notion of working towards the bigger picture.
+This isn't John McClane or John Matrix or Taken’s Bryan Mills, who have abilities, determination and other driving issues - hostage wife/daughter etc - that help make them the heroes of the hour.
 This isn't Austin Stoker's wrong-place, wrong-time cop in John Carpenter's excellent Assault On Precinct 13 who adapts and overcomes by virtue of tact and intelligence.
-Ash gets knocked about so much, battered and sliced to Hell and back, but he is only able to bounce back each time because he is simply too damn dumb to know that he is beaten or, at least, just how badly hurt he is.
+Ash gets knocked about so much, battered and sliced to Hell and back, that he is only able to bounce back each time because he is simply too damn dumb to know that he is beaten or, at least, to grasp just how badly hurt he is.
 That Desperate Dan chin is the only real armour he has.
 Oh, and a wonderfully deadpan sense of humour that sees him able to relate to the monstrosities that beset him with cavalier and utterly foolhardy bravado ... when it suits him, that is.

 “Someone's in my fruit cellar!
 Someone with a fresh soul!”